worsco/ocp4-fluentd-kinesis-streams/README.md

 ### Hosted fluentd-forwarder within OpenShift

-After considering standing up a single VM, it was determined to host the fluentd-forwarder within the OpenShift cluster.
-This design will be tested to see if the pod can be scaled up for high availability as well as redundancy.
+After considering standing up a single VM, it was decided to host the fluentd-forwarder within OpenShift.
+This design will allow scaling the pod for high availability as well as scaling under CPU load.

 ### Base Image